Global attractor and robust exponential attractors for some classes of fourth-order nonlinear evolution equations: Preliminaries

-Throughout this paper, the constant $C$ in the estimate always denotes a generic constant which depends only on the coefficients of~\eqref{equ:llbar}, $\mathscr{O}$, and $\nu_\infty$ (to be defined in~\eqref{equ:spin bound}), but is \emph{independent} of $t$.
-If the dependence of $C$ on some variable, e.g.~$T$, is highlighted, we will write $C(T)$.
-The constants denoted by $C$ might take different values at different occurrences, unless otherwise specified.
+Throughout this paper, the constant $C$ in the estimate always denotes a generic constant which may take different values at different occurrences.
+If the dependence of $C$ on some variable, e.g.~$S$, is highlighted, we will write $C(S)$.
+We will also use the following notations for the constants: $M_k$, $\rho_k$, $\mu_k$, $\widetilde{\rho_k}$ for $k=0,1,\ldots$.
+Their dependencies on $\bff{u}_0$ will be clearly stated where they appear.